The Ray Daley Years: 1991-1994 - Series 8, 9 & 10

 Arthur Daley & Ray Daley

 Dennis Waterman left the series in 1989, to be replaced 2 years later by Gary Webster as Arthur's nephew Ray Daley.
-Now in its eighth series, Minder moved away from the more traditional tougher storylines and now the focus was based more upon the individual characters themselves and the relationship between Arthur and his nephew Ray.

-The first ever episode 'The Loneliness of a Long Distance Entrepreneur' was an excellent start to the series where Arthur pays Terry a visit, only to discover Terry has gone to Australia to live.
+Now in its eighth series, Minder moved away from the more traditional tougher storylines and now the focus was placed upon the characters themeselves and there was more focus on the relationship between Arthur and his nephew Ray.
+The first ever episode to be transmitted was #8.1 The Loneliness of a Long Distance Entrepreneur written by David Yallop.
+He had also penned the final Dennis Waterman episode #7.6 The Wrong Goodbye.
+This opening story was an excellent start to the series where Arthur pays Terry a visit, only to discover Terry has gone to Australia to live.
 All Terry has left are his keys and his Capri in the driveway.
-Arthur is immediately in trouble as the local villainy realise he is without his Minder.
+Arthur is immediately in trouble as the local villainy realise he is without his trusty Minder.
 Enter Arthur's nephew Ray Daley, ready to help out as he needs a job, although his sort of help is not the sort Arthur needs at this time.

 Life After Life

-Interestingly just like Dennis Waterman, Gary Webster had appeared alongside George Cole before they starred in Minder.
+Interestingly, just like Dennis Waterman, Gary Webster had appeared alongside George Cole before they starred in Minder.
 In 1990, the pair shared a scene in a one-off ITV show called Life After Life in which George Cole plays a retired butler who moves into a retirement home.
 As he moves in, one of the removal men helping him to move in is none other than Gary Webster.
 To see this pre-Minder clip, click here (opens a new window).

 New Titles

-The new series featured new opening titles - similar to the Terry McCann Years, again it sets the background using motors - this time vans.
+The new series featured new opening titles.
+Similar to the Terry McCann Years the titles again set the scene of the show with a vehicle - this time with a van.
 Poor old Ray gets lumbered with a nice blue transit van, while Arthur gets into his Jag.
-Other than #8.1 'The Loneliness Of The Long Distance Entrepreneur' the only other episode to feature alternative opening titles would be #10.2 'All Things Brighton Beautiful', this episode officially marked as being the 100th episode.
+Other than #8.1 The Loneliness Of The Long Distance Entrepreneur the only other episode to feature alternative opening titles would be #10.2 All Things Brighton Beautiful, this episode officially marked as being the 100th episode.

 New Characters

-Both the final episode of the Terry McCann Years 'The Wrong Goodbye' and the first episode of the Ray Daley Years were scripts written by author David Yallop and the viewer can see only a few subtle links between the two episodes.
-Apart from retaining The Winchester Club and Glynn Edwards as Dave, both episodes mention a contact of Arthur's in Yorkshire and Arthur's car lot is still at the same location in both series.
+As mentioned about, both the final episode of the Terry McCann Years #7.6 The Wrong Goodbye and the first episode of the Ray Daley Years were scripts written by author David Yallop and the viewer can see only a few subtle links between the two episodes.
+Apart from retaining The Winchester Club and Glynn Edwards as Dave, both episodes also mention a contact of Arthur's in Yorkshire and Arthur's car lot is still at the same location in both series.
 Apart from that, there is very little that links the two series and there was an intention to move away from the Dennis Waterman era and place Arthur & Ray into the spotlight for this new series.

-Emma Cunningham as Gloria
+![]() Emma Cunnigham as Gloria Series 8-9 |

-Sidney Livingstone As Bert Daley
+![]() Sidney Livingstone as Bert Daley Series 8-10 |

-Lill Roughley As Doreen Daley
+![]() Lill Roughley as Doreen Daley Series 8-10 |

 The new series of Minder featured many new characters and we see several appearances by Ray's girlfriend Gloria, played by the delightful Emma Cunningham.
 Other regular characters included Ray's parents Bert (Arthur's brother) and Bert's wife Doreen.
-Arthur's brother Bert was played by actor Sidney Livingstone, who had previously appeared as a casino bouncer in #2.3 'You Lose Some, You Win Some' from 1980.
+Arthur's brother Bert was played by actor Sidney Livingstone, who had previously appeared as a casino bouncer in #2.3 You Lose Some, You Win Some.
 There was also new law enforcement on the manor.

 New Plod!

-as DC Park
+![]() Stephen Tompkinson as DC Park Series 8 |

-Nicholas Day As DS Morley
+![]() Nicholas Day as DS Morley Series 8-9 |

-Jonty Stephens as Phil Field
+![]() Jonty Stephens as DC Field Series 9 |

 Detective Sergeant Michael Morley was the new man in charge of the manor in 1991 and appeared in both series 8 and series 9.
-This new character was a different sort of copper to that of Chisolm and Rycott.
-Nicholas Day was cast as a last minute replacement.
-He was told of his part while filming was already taking place on #8.1 'The Loneliness Of The Long Distance Entrepreneur'.
-Nicholas Day has had many fine acting roles over the last quarter of a decade and is a keen web designer and photographer.
-Nick has also worked for London Walks and does a lot of work for environmental causes.
-In 2004 he appeared as Dennis Waterman's boss in the BBC series New Tricks.
-Very proud of his role as Morley, he is also reported to be a occasional visitor to this site!
+This new character was a different sort of copper to that of Chisholm, Rycott and Jones.
+Nicholas Day was cast as a last minute replacement and was told of his part while filming was already taking place.
+Several scenes needed to be refilmed on the very first episode to be filmed #8.2 A Bouquet Of Barbed Wine.
+Nicholas Day had appeared in many acting roles over years and has also worked for London Walks - doing a lot of work for environmental causes.
+In 2004 he appeared as Dennis Waterman's boss in the BBC series 'New Tricks'.
+Very proud of his role as Morley, he is also an occasional visitor to this site too who has helped contribute to the Locations section of the site.

 DC Park appeared in series 8 and was introduced with Morley during the first episode.
-Since leaving Minder, Stephen has moved on to appear in a wide variety of TV and film roles, including "Drop The Dead Donkey" & "Ballykissangel" and few people remember him appearing in Minder.
+Since leaving Minder, Stephen has moved on to appear in a wide variety of TV and film roles, including 'Drop The Dead Donkey' & 'Ballykissangel' and few people remember him appearing in Minder.
 Jonty Stephens, who played Park's replacement DC Field, also pops up on TV every now and again.
 Other than Arthur, Ray, Dave, Bert & Doreen - there were no other regular characters in series 10, the final series of Minder broadcast in 1994.

 1994 - The End of Minder

-Many people were sorry to see the end of 'Minder' after having many years of enjoyable viewing with Arthur, Terry, Ray and Dave.
+Many people were sorry to see the end of Minder after having many years of enjoyable viewing with Arthur, Terry, Ray and Dave.
 The end of the series with series 10 was also a disappointing time as this had seen the return to the show of regular script writer Tony Hoare, who had not written for Minder since series 7.
-In the UK, one week after the final episode was broadcast, the first ever episode 'Gunfight At The OK Laundrette' was re-shown preceded with a message from George Cole himself thanking viewers for watching the series.
-In this message he hints that at some point Arthur might return, but sadly it was never to be.
+In the UK, one week after the final episode was broadcast, the first ever episode #1.1 Gunfight At The OK Laundrette was repeated, preceded with a message from George Cole himself thanking viewers for watching the series.

 After Minder...